wpietri/sucks/README.md

     Config saved.
 ```

-That creates a config file in ~/.config.sucks.conf.
-The password is
+That creates a config file in a platform-appropriate place.
+The password
-hashed before saving, so it's reasonably safe.
+is hashed before saving, so it's reasonably safe.
 (If it doesn't appear
 to work for your continent, try "ww", their world-wide catchall.)

 With that set up, you could have it clean in auto mode for 10 minutes